Vokda/sc4_region_generator/README.md

 This program will generate random regions with city plots for SimCity 4.
+Heightmaps are created using simplex noise in two dimensions.
 The .png files are handled with Lode Vandevenne's [lodepng](https://github.com/lvandeve/lodepng).
 **The code is in an early stage, not all features are implemented yet.**